Frequently Asked Questions

 DSGS providers must submit the following reports on enrolled participation and backup generation:

-- Enrolled Participation Reports
+Enrolled Participation Reports

 Within 10 business days of the DSGS provider’s initial enrollment, or as soon as practicable, DSGS providers must submit to the CEC an Initial Report on enrolled participation with the information specified below for each Option.
 Thereafter, DSGS providers must submit to the CEC updated enrolled participation reports in a format provided by the CEC, as detailed below.
-If a site is not included in a participation report, that site may not be included in performance calculations for the period that is covered by that participation report.- Incentive Option 1: No later than three business days before the first day of the program season (May-October) and within five business days after any changes to participants enrolled or expected load reduction resources.
+If a site is not included in a participation report, that site may not be included in performance calculations for the period that is covered by that participation report.

-- Participation Report for Incentive Option 1.
+Participation Report for Participation Option 1

-The Initial Report of the program season must include the following information on each participant enrolled under Incentive Option 1, segmented by host balancing authority, in a format provided by the CEC:- Legal name of the participant
+The Initial Report of the program season must include the following information on each participant enrolled under Incentive Option 1, segmented by host balancing authority, in a format provided by the CEC:

 - Participant contact’s name, title, email address, and phone number